Please plan to arrive with your regalia at the tent on Saxon Lawn no later than 1:15 pm on Wednesday, May 27.

 The following items are PERMITTED in ceremony venues:

-• Reading material, whether printed or electronic (iPad, Kindle, Nook, etc.)
+- Reading material, whether printed or electronic (iPad, Kindle, etc.)

 The following items are PROHIBITED in ceremony venues:

-Please note that prohibited items will be confiscated and not returned.
+Please note that MIT reserves the right to prohibit any item from being brought into ceremony venues; prohibited items will be confiscated and not returned.

+Attendees may carry an umbrella to outdoor ceremonies, but open umbrellas are not permitted while seated.
 Obstructing others’ views is not permitted.
-While a guest may choose to carry a “congrats!” sign or similar, these items may NOT be out/open/blocking others during the ceremony.
 Staff will be quick to preserve sight lines for grads, family, and friends.

 Guests are asked to consider the appearance of some objects, such as key ring tools/accessories, and leave anything that could be perceived as dangerous at home or in the hotel room.
 Service animals are welcome at Commencement ceremonies, but no other pets of any size will be permitted inside ceremony venues.